- Peptide (C)DDLERQNWSRPFNGSE, corresponding to amino acid residues 11-26 of rat DRD2 (Accession P61169). Extracellular, N-terminus.

 Historically, the five receptors have been divided into two subfamilies based on pharmacological and structural considerations: the D1-like subfamily (that includes the D1 and D5 subtypes) and the D2-like subfamily (that includes the D2-, D3- and D4 subtypes).1

 The D1-like receptors are coupled to Gs-type G proteins and enhance adenylate cyclase activity while the D2-like receptors are coupled to Gi-type G proteins and inhibit adenylate cyclase activity.1

 D2 receptor expression in the brain is largely confined to the striatum, prefrontal cortex and hypothalamus.1

 Dysregulation of D2 receptor function has been implicated in several disorders including schizophrenia, bipolar disorder, Parkinson's disease, and restless legs syndrome.
 Consistent with this, treatments that either block or activate the D2 receptor have been developed to treat these diseases.2

 Species reactivity key:

 Anti-D2 Dopamine Receptor (extracellular) Antibody (#ADR-002) is a highly specific antibody directed against an epitope of the rat protein.
-The antibody can be used in western blot and immunohistochemistry applications.
+The antibody can be used in western blot, immunohistochemistry and indirect flow cytometry applications.
 It has been designed to recognize DRD2 from rat, human, and mouse samples.

 - Mouse artery sections.